alemar99/blog.marcolini.dev/src/content/blog/02-pydantic-optional-model/index.md

 ---
-title: "Automatically generate pydantic models with optional fields"
+title: "How to generate Pydantic models with optional fields"
-description: "It's easier with a script ;)"
+description: "Learn how to make all fields optional starting from an existing model."
 date: "May 6 2025"
 ---